TomilinDmitry/TomilinDmitry/README.md

 experience working in a small student team allowed me to explore new technologies and approaches in development.

+- 💼: As part of my internship at the project, I participated in the development of an extensive web project for the sale of works of art.
+Because of my little experience, I was tasked with changing the styles and designing the pages of the site.I set up the registration page and worked on the sidebar
 ---

 <h4> 🔧 Languages and Tools:</h3>